 Certification: At the end of the class student take Autodesk Certified User Exam for Fusion 360.

 Level 3: The third year of the program, Applied Engineering Technology III, provides opportunities for students to apply their acquired knowledge and skills in engineering scenarios.
 This course focuses on use of computer science, electronics and robotics.
+Students will be working with Arduino micro controllers, programmable drones, and Vex Robotics.
 Students are required monthly to build a project with the use of micro controller.

 Certification: At the end of the class students take RECF Robotics Certification exam.